 The Fateful Night

 On this particular night, the McIvers were returning from a day of leisure, having spent their time golfing and enjoying an evening out.
-Diane McIver occupied the passenger seat of their SUV, with Tex seated directly behind her.
+Diane McIver occupied the seat of their SUV, with Tex seated directly behind her.
 An unexpected traffic jam led them to exit the highway, and it was during this detour that the incident occurred.
 Tex, citing concerns about potential carjackers and Black Lives Matter protesters, requested his gun.
 With the loaded weapon in his lap, he claimed to have dozed off, only to be awakened by the gun's discharge, fatally injuring Diane.

 The 2018 Conviction

 The subsequent trial in 2018 was a focal point of media attention.
 Prosecutors presented a narrative suggesting Tex's financial motivations to murder his wife.
 The defense, on the other hand, painted a picture of a tragic accident, devoid of any malicious intent.
-The jury's verdict was clear: McIver was guilty of felony murder, possession of a firearm during the commission of a felony, and influencing witnesses.
+The jury's verdict was clear: McIver was guilty of felony murder, possession of a during the commission of a felony, and influencing witnesses.

 The Georgia Supreme Court's Intervention